-While forcibly removing people experiencing homelessness is not the appropriate solution, neither are permanent compound trauma and does not foster the encampments.
+While forcibly removing people experiencing homelessness is not the appropriate solution, neither are permanent encampments.
 Living in encampments is unsafe for people experiencing homelessness and can negatively impact nearby residents' ability to use and enjoy the park or public space.
 The goal for any city addressing encampments and homelessness in parks should be to work collectively and, at the speed of trust, to get the people experiencing homelessness the housing and support they need.